QiLi2024/QiLi2024.github.io/_pages/about.md

 ---

 About Me
-:   Qi Li is currently a third-year Ph.D. student (2022-Now) at Fuzhou University.
+:   Qi Li is currently a fourth-year Ph.D. student (2022-Now) at Fuzhou University.
 My supervisor is Prof. Wenxi Liu.
+Welcome to contact me for cooperation

 Research Interests
 :   Ultra-high resolution image understanding, etc.